impacthubauckland/www/content/programmes/poipoia-te-kākano/index.md

 ### How can you apply?

-Applications for the Poipoia te Kākano programme for 2022 are now open until 20 June 2022.
+Applications for the Poipoia te kākano programme for 2022 are now open until 20 June 2022.

 Successful participants will receive a free 6-month membership to Impact Hub Auckland and benefit from discounts to workshops, events, programmes.